Frequently Asked Questions

 Shorter safaris — including 1‑ to 3‑day options — are also available and work well if you’re focusing on a single park or have limited time.

-Tanzania is one of Africa’s richest wildlife destinations, home to the Big Five (lion, leopard, elephant, buffalo, rhino) as well as giraffes, zebras, cheetahs, hippos, and over 500 bird species.
+Tanzania is one of Africa’s richest wildlife destinations, home to the Big Five (lion, leopard, elephant, buffalo, rhino) as well as giraffes, zebras, cheetahs, hippos, wildebeest and a wide variety of antelope species.
+It also boasts over 500 bird species making it a paradise for both wildlife lovers and bird enthusiasts.

-It is an annual movement of over 1.5 million wildebeest, zebras, and gazelles across the Serengeti ecosystem in search of fresh grazing land and water.
+The Great Wildebeest Migration is an annual movement of over 1.5 million wildebeest, along with zebras and gazelles, across the Serengeti ecosystem in search of fresh grazing land and water.

-It is the largest land‑animal migration on Earth and one of nature’s most spectacular wildlife events.
+It is the largest land‑animal migration on Earth and one of nature’s most spectacular wildlife events, featuring dramatic river crossings, vast herds on the plains, and incredible predator interactions.

 Why Book with Us?